wutsi/wutsi.github.io/design/kpi/Tracking-File.md

 - **read-all**: User select button to read articles in all languages
 - **login**: User logged in
 - **g_one_tap_show**: Google One-Tap popup opened
+- **pwainstalled**: User has installed the PWA version of the application

 # Traffic
 The Traffic indicate from where the user if comming from